 Setting up ROCKET with your own datasets -- CryoEM/ET half maps

-In this tutorial, we walk you through how to refine a prediction to your CryoEM/ET data with ROCKET.
+This tutorial shows how to refine a prediction against your own CryoEM/ET data with ROCKET.

 For cryo-EM, the best way to run ROCKET at the moment is to refine one domain or chain at a time.
 We use the PDB ID 8P4P, chain H system as an example.